Jump to content

 Click on the image to go directly to the "Digital Twin Wiesbaden" application.

-"With the Urban Digital Twin, we are setting a milestone for a sustainable city administration.
-It is more than just an interactive city map in which a wide range of municipal data can be brought together, visualized and analysed.
+"With the digital twin, we are setting a milestone for sustainable city administration.
+It is more than just an interactive city map, as it allows a wide range of municipal data to be collated, visualized, and analyzed.
 It serves as the basis for smart city administration.
-The planning tool supports sustainable urban development, allowing us to take a holistic view of the impact of measures on the environment, mobility and quality of life and manage them in a more targeted manner."
+The planning tool supports sustainable urban development, enabling us to take a holistic view of the impact of measures on the environment, mobility, and quality of life, and to manage them in a more targeted manner."

 "The Civil Engineering and Surveying Office has been collecting and processing geodata for decades.
 Wiesbaden is now making a big leap forward in terms of the graphic processing and visualization of this information.
 The new interactive map gives every citizen access to exciting representations of our city, many of them in 3D."